Abelkrijgtalles/Simple-Universal-Mod-Template/README.md

-# Universal Mod Template by thebuildcraft
+# Simple Universal Mod Template by Abel

+Originally based on TheBuildCraft's Universal Mod Template (you can check it out by following the fork)

 This is a multi-loader and multi-version minecraft mod template that supports client and server mods/plugins.
 Most of the build scripts are originally from the Distant Horizons mod by James Seibel.